matloff/qeML/vignettes/overfitting.md

 = 1 or 0.
 (In multiclass problems, Y is a vectors of 1s and 0s, with
 only one component being 1 at a time.)

-# Bias and variance of WHAT?

 Overfitting is often described as arising when we go too far towards the low-bias end of the Bias-Variance Tradeoff.
 Yes, but what does that really mean in the prediction context?

-## The "True" Relation between Y and X
+# The "True" Relation between Y and X

-The *regression function of Y on X*, &rho;(t), is defined to be the mean Y for the given X values.
+The *regression function of Y on X*, &rho;(t), is defined to be the mean Y for the given X values t.
 In the weight/height/age example, &rho;(68.2,32.9) is the mean weight of all people of height 68.2 and age 32.9.

-&rho; is the best (i.e. minimum MSPE) predictor of weight based on height and age, the ideal.
+The &rho; function is the best (i.e. minimum MSPE) predictor of weight based on height and age, the ideal.
 Note the phrase "based on," though.
 If we had a third predictor variable/feature available, say waist size, there would be another &rho; for that 3-predictor setting, better than the 2-predictor one.

-Note that &rho; is a population entity, which we estimate from our sample data.
+Note that the &rho; function is a population entity, which we estimate from our sample data.
 Denote the estimated &rho;(t) by r(t).
 Say we are studying diabetic people.  &rho;(t) gives us the relation of weight vs.  height and age in the entire population of diabetics; if our study involves 100 patients, that is considered a sample from the population, and our estimate r(t) is based on that sample.

-(Note:  "Sample" means our entire dataset; we say, "A sample of 100 peoplee," not "We have 100 samples.")
+(Note:  "Sample" means our entire dataset; we say, "A sample of 100 people," not "We have 100 samples.")

 Also, though some books use the term "regression" to mean a linear model, the actual definition is unrestricted; it applies just as